 No cost to families

 NICH has contracts with insurance companies to cover services for at least 12 months.
-Donations also help us meet families’ basic needs.
+Donations also help us meet the many needs that families may have.

-Children and their families are referred to our program by the child’s primary care doctor.
+- Youths and their families can be referred to our program by anyone.
 Your child does not have to be a patient at Doernbecher.

-Ages: We serve children and teens, along with their families, from birth to age 18 who have a complex and/or chronic health condition.
-Patients ages 18 to 21 are considered case by case.
+- We serve youths ages birth to 18 years who have a complex or chronic health condition.
+Youths ages 18 to 21 are considered case by case.

-These are among the most common conditions our patients have:
+These are among the most common conditions youths in NICH have:

 - Type 1 diabetes